sies marjan recreated the excitement of seeing your first fashion show

 Freeing and also fun.
-Like, audience tapping their feet to Freedom as they watched the show fun.
+Like, audience tapping their feet to "Freedom" as they watched the show fun.
 And smiling street-cast models fun (Lak plucked one guy off the street and found a girl on Instagram and they both walked their first-ever shows for him).
 Even Lak's decision to present the collection in Sies Marjan's headquarters felt fresh: you watched the clothes process through the sewing machines, workstations, and library of photo books where they had been conceived and constructed.

 "I was thinking about home and where that really was, and this is my home" said Lak, standing in front of a wall of taupe, neon yellow, tangerine, and fuchsia fabric rolls.
 He said he hoped it was novel for the audience to see these clothes that had never before traveled outside of their birthplace.
 He reminisced about the excitement he used to feel when he first watched fashion shows as a kid.
-Which was his favourite?
+Which was his favorite?
 "Versace!"

-Lak's palette even resembled an updated, more zippy version of a 90s Donatella outing, say autumn/winter 91's array of tomato, teal, yellow, and violet (and the first time Freedom graced a runway).
+Lak's palette even resembled an updated, more zippy version of a 90s Donatella outing, say fall/winter 91's array of tomato, teal, yellow, and violet (and the first time "Freedom" graced a runway).
 But Lak's colors are truly all his own and he doubled down on Sies signatures in all-new tones this season.
 Adjustable-strap silk dresses came in dusty berry tones, there were more scrunched metallic fabrics (a metallic honeycomb trench and a matching copper-oxide shirt-and-pant set), and those brilliant cable-knits returned in a shade something like blackberry ice cream.